-Deloitte implements an Ethics survey annually which provides a useful indication of where we can improve communications on Ethics.
+Deloitte Southern Africa implements an Ethics survey annually which provides a useful indication of where we can improve communications on Ethics.

 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee, and its network of member firms, each of which is a legally separate and independent entity.
 Please see www.deloitte.com/about for a detailed description of the legal structure of Deloitte Touche Tohmatsu Limited and its member firms.
 "Deloitte" is the brand under which tens of thousands of dedicated professionals in independent firms throughout the world collaborate to provide audit, consulting, financial advisory, risk management, and tax services to selected clients.
 These firms are members of Deloitte Touche Tohmatsu Limited (DTTL), a UK private company limited by guarantee.
 Each member firm provides services in a particular geographic area and is subject to the laws and professional regulations of the particular country or countries in which it operates.
 DTTL does not itself provide services to clients.
 DTTL and each DTTL member firm are separate and distinct legal entities, which cannot obligate each other.
-DTTL and each DTTL member firm is structured differently in accordance with national laws, regulations, customary practice, and other factors, and may secure the provision of professional services in its territory through subsidiaries, affiliates, and/or other entities.
+DTTL and each DTTL member firm are liable only for their own acts or omissions and not those of each other.
+Each DTTL member firm is structured differently in accordance with national laws, regulations, customary practice, and other factors, and may secure the provision of professional services in its territory through subsidiaries, affiliates, and/or other entities. © 2011 Deloitte & Touche.
+All rights reserved.
+Member of Deloitte Touche Tohmatsu Limited